“VOICES OF EXPERIENCE” New Video Series

 The “Voices of Experience” video series offers intensely honest shared moments from a diverse group of people who are successfully living with spinal cord injuries.
 The series is designed to introduce newly-injured patients to a wide-ranging group of people who share the world they are now entering.

-The videos cover the kinds of personal subjects—dating, sex, fertility, relationships, fears and feelings—that patients are often unwilling or uncomfortable about bringing up during peer counseling sessions or even in face-to-face talks with medical and rehab professionals.
+The videos cover the kinds of personal subjects—dating, sex, relationships, fears and feelings—that patients are often unwilling or uncomfortable about bringing up during peer counseling sessions or even in face-to-face talks with medical and rehab professionals.

 The series is designed for distribution to Spinal Cord Injury Model Systems in-hospital television networks, as well as online and to other healthcare institutions.